distrinet-emu/distrinet-emu.github.io/general_environment.md

 Then for all users.

-Configure ansible in your Master:
+Configure Ansible in your master:
 ```
     1) vim /etc/ansible/hosts
     2) add the following lines